Analysis | The Enes Kanter Freedom-Colin Kaepernick similarities — and differences

 Another key similarity between the two is in how they leaned into the idea that they might be blackballed.
 When Kaepernick began his protests during the anthem in the 2016 preseason, he said, “If they take football away, my endorsements from me, I know that I stood up for what is right.”
 Washington Post columnist Josh Rogin wrote a potentially prescient piece in December that said Freedom “could lose his career as a consequence — perhaps as soon as next week, when the Celtics will be able to trade or waive him.”
 In the piece, Freedom was quoted as saying, “I don’t know how long I’m going to be in the league, but I’m going to expose these horrible people as much as I can.”

 That quote spotlights another key difference: Freedom has made clear he’s talking about the same people who run and fund the NBA — rather than merely talking about something that could turn off fans who happen to disagree with his protest.
 He has clashed with LeBron James, Nike and plenty of others.
-It also remains to be seen whether he’ll catch on with another team, given it’s only been a few days, but we probably shouldn’t hold our collective breath.
+It also remains to be seen whether he’ll catch on with another team, given it has only been a few days, but we probably shouldn’t hold our collective breath.